torquebox/torquebox.org/news/2011-02-25-using-rvm-with-torquebox.md

 TorqueBox runs on some pretty awesome foundations like JBossAS and JRuby, both of which we ship with the [continuous integration builds][ci].
 With RVM, however, we'll install our own JRuby and use that.
 It's all the same to TorqueBox as long as we twist the right knobs.
 First let's install JRuby under RVM &mdash;
-TorqueBox requires 1.5.6, so that's what we'll install.
+TorqueBox currently requires 1.5.6, so that's what we'll install.

     $ rvm install jruby-1.5.6
     $ rvm use jruby-1.5.6